bram209/leptosfmt/README.md

 ### Setting up with unstable directory based rust-analyzer configuration
 An alternative way to configure `rust-analyzer` to use `leptosfmt` is to use directory based `rust-analyzer` configuration.

-To do this named `rust-analyzer.toml` to the root of your project with the content:
+To do this, create a file named `rust-analyzer.toml` in the root of your project with the following content:
 ```toml
 [rustfmt]
 overrideCommand = ["leptosfmt", "--stdin", "--rustfmt"]